tjfinney/ANTTV.code/README.md

 ## Function chains

-Analysis is performed by stringing together a chain of functions using the pipe operator (`|>`) to make the output of one step be the input of the next step:
+The pipe operator (`|>`) is used to make the output of one step be the input of the next step.
+A chain of functions can be strung together to produce analysis results:

     ## load ANTTV.code package
     library(ANTTV.code)